Find a Recipe!

 • Prep a 9x13 baking pan by spraying it with vegetable oil and cutting a piece of parchment to line the bottom and overhang the sides.

-• When your dough is ready, punch it down and then turn it out onto a well floured board.
+• When it's doubled, punch it down and then turn it out onto a well floured board.

-• Work it a little bit to deflate the bubbles, then divide the dough into 12 equal pieces.
+• Work it a little bit to deflate the bubbles, then divide it into 12 equal pieces.
 Dust with flour as needed to keep the dough from sticking.

-• Gather up each piece of dough, pulling the dough up and pinching it to make a ball.
+• Gather up each piece of dough, pulling the it up and pinching it to make a ball.
 (The process photos in the post show how that's done.)

 • Once you've pinched up the dough into a ball, put it pinch side down onto the floured board and gently roll it around a little keeping the same side down.
 Then place the roll into the prepared baking pan.
 Continue until you have made 12 rolls.